-The rise in profitability of high-methane gas sales was caused mainly by a reduction in the unit purchase price of imported gas.
+The Trade and Storage segment saw a significant improvement in its efficiency.
+In H1 2013, the operating profit was PLN 28m, up PLN 1,463m on H1 2012.
+This improvement came as a result of a rise in profitability of high-methane gas sales, caused mainly by a reduction in the unit purchase price of imported gas.
 The November 2012 annex to the contract with OOO Gazprom Export of September 25th 1996 for sales of natural gas to the Republic of Poland changed the pricing terms for supplies of natural gas, including with respect to the gas volumes purchased since the beginning of 2012.
-The financial effect of the agreement was recognised as a one-off item in the Company's accounting books in November 2012.
+The financial effect of the agreement was recognised as a one-off item in PGNiG SA's accounting books in November 2012.

 The amendment to Gas Fuel Supply Tariff No. 5/2012 has been in effect since January 1st 2013.
-The new tariff brought about a 6.7% decrease in the average prices and charge rates for the supply of highmethane gas to customers.
+The new tariff brought about a 6.7% decrease in the average prices and charge rates for the supply of high-methane gas to customers.
 Although the unit price of imported natural gas was lowered, the new tariff is still insufficient to fully cover the cost of gas purchase.